EngineerGuy314/TWITS/README.md

-Call the program as a cron job, with these arguments: callsign, U4B_type_channel, comment, details, [ExtendedTelemetry]
+Call the program as a cron job, with these arguments: callsign, U4B_type_channel, comment, [ExtendedTelemetry]

 example crontab setup: `crontab -e`

-`*/5 * * * * /home/USERNAME/TWITS/twits.exe MyCall 582 "Comment Goes Here" "Detail goes here"`
+`*/5 * * * * /home/USERNAME/TWITS/twits.exe MyCall 582 "Comment Goes Here"`

 (if using extended telemetry run it every 3 minutes instead)